 Flashes & Floaters

-When someone reaches their 60’s or 70’s (or earlier if they are very nearsighted) they commonly experience a sudden change in their floaters because the vitreous begins to liquefy and shrink.
+When people reach their 60s or 70s, they may experience a sudden change in their floaters because the vitreous begins to liquefy and shrink.
 The back part of the gel will suddenly begin to separate from the back wall of the eye and move forward.
-The condensed areas become visible since they have moved into the middle of the eye.
-The entire back face of the gel is somewhat less transparent than the body of the gel and if light enters the eye from a certain direction it may reflect off this back surface of the gel and appear shadowy or similar to a hazy or wavy curtain, temporarily in the line of sight.
+The condensed areas become visible when they move into the middle of the eye and the back surface of the gel may appear shadowy or hazy, temporarily in the line of sight.

-In some people as part of the gel moves forward, some of it remains stubbornly adhered to the back wall of the eye.
-In these instances it is usually stuck to the peripheral portion of the retina.
-As the eye or head is turned and the gel moves the part that is stuck will tug on the retina and a flash of light will be seen for a second (usually off to the side).
-This is because the retina is made up of visual nerves, so tugging on them stimulates them and a flash of light is seen.
+For some, as part of the gel moves forward, some of it remains stubbornly adhered to the back wall of the eye.
+In these instances, as the eye or head is turned and the gel moves, the part that is stuck will tug on the retina and a flash of light will be seen briefly, usually off to the side.

-The flashes are seen right in the beginning when the gel first begins to move forward and the new floaters are seen.
-At first these flashes may be seen numerous times a day and usually they gradually decrease in frequency over the first several weeks and months and then eventually stop.
-Even though the new and prominent floaters may be annoying, typically if you ask a patient six months to a year later they will say that the floaters don’t seem to bother them anymore.
+The flashes are seen when the gel first begins to move forward and the new floaters are seen.
+At first, these flashes may be seen numerous times a day but usually they decrease in frequency over the first several weeks and then eventually stop.

-If a tear is noted, then a simple in-office laser procedure can be performed.
-This painless procedure is similar to welding the tear so that fluid cannot track through it, leading to a detachment.
-If any black curtain-like vision loss is noted or if new and more prominent floaters are noted, then you should call your ophthalmologist right away.
+If a tear is noticed during your examination, a simple in-office procedure can be performed to weld the tear so that fluid cannot track through it, leading to a detachment.
+This procedure is quick and painless, with minimal recovery time.

-If a retinal detachment is noticed, then surgery will be performed to reattach the retina.
-The sooner a retinal detachment is repaired the better the chances for excellent visual recovery.
-Please do not ignore changes in the vision, especially if you have any vision loss.
+If a retinal detachment is noticed, surgery will need to be performed to reattach the retina.
+The sooner a retinal detachment is noticed, the better chances for excellent vision recovery.
+If you have any changes in your vision, give our office a call as soon as possible.